sgnoohc/PlotlyJSWrapper.jl/docs/src/index.md

-# Plotly wrapper for HEP in Julia
+## PlotlyJS Wrapper for HEP in Julia

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://sgnoohc.github.io/PlotlyJSWrapper.jl/dev/)

-The wrapper takes [FHist](https://github.com/Moelf/FHist.jl) histograms as inputs and uses Plotly as backend.
+The wrapper takes [FHist](https://github.com/Moelf/FHist.jl) histograms as inputs and uses [PlotlyJS](https://github.com/JuliaPlots/PlotlyJS.jl) as backend.
 Below is an example *interactive* plot created by the wrapper.
+Scroll, click, hover the mouse over the plots to interact.
+Click the home button on the top right corner to reset the view.

 ```@raw html
 <div style="text-align:left">